o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 This is basically counting the CPU instructions that takes to run some code, could be use as an alternative for CI given that it won't be affected by noise and can work in any computer.
 It would also be faster by running the code only once.
-The implementation will require a bit more research but one option is the crate [iai](https://crates.io/crates/iai), with some thinking it could be possible to have this and the time benchmarks share the same code.
+It will be implemented through performance counters, which don't have significative overhead compared to binary instrumentation.
 Is worth mentioning that the result are specific to the code and even the computer running the benchmark and thus not useful for comparisons with other projects.

 ### Kimchi memory